Online gambling payment methods

-You need to deposit real money into a new online casino to have funds for playing casino games.
-You’ll then want to withdraw your well-earned cash in little to no time whenever you have winnings to collect.
+To play at an online casino, you need to deposit real money into a new online casino to have funds.
+And then if you win, you’ll then want to withdraw your well-earned cash in little to no time.

 These money transfers can be made in different ways, depending on your personal banking preferences.

-You'll find no shortage of choice for money transfer methods to power your gameplay.
+You'll find no shortage of choice for money transfer methods to power your online gambling.
 Picking the right one for the right context is key.

-- Take a good look at the accepted banking methods in an online casino.
+- Look what is available: Take a good look at the accepted banking methods in an online casino.
 They're usually displayed as a series of icons at the bottom of the homepage.

-- If you’re completely new to the scene, try out different online casino banking methods.
+- Try them yourself: If you’re completely new to the scene, try out different online casino banking methods.
 You can rely on our reviews to learn about the differences between payment options.

-- Remember that every casino will have its own unique range of banking options.
+- Options vary: Remember that every casino will have its own unique range of banking options.
 Check these first before committing to playing in the casino for some time.

-- Casinos normally request that you provide a photo ID such as a passport or driving licence when you sign up or make your first deposit or withdrawal.
+- Have your ID ready: Casinos normally request that you provide a photo ID such as a passport or driving licence when you sign up or make your first deposit or withdrawal.

-- You'll most likely have to verify your current address by supplying bank statements, utility bills etc. that should generally be no older than three months.
+- Casinos want to know about you: You'll most likely have to verify your current address by supplying bank statements, utility bills etc. that should generally be no older than three months.

-- The casino will check your details to ensure that everything is above board.
-Lo and behold, you can then start using the online casino payment method without restriction.
+- It's the law: The casino will check your details to ensure that everything is correct due to legal requirements.
+Once you have been identified, you can then start using the online casino payment method without restriction.

 Benefits and drawbacks at a glance

 Here are some key points you should know about various online casino banking options.
-We compare and contrast each method, highlighting its strengths and emphasising the important bits you care about: transaction fees, deposit times and withdrawal times.
+We compare and contrast each method, highlighting its strengths and emphasising the important bits you care about: transaction fees, deposit and withdrawal times and ease of use.

-- Card payments can be made with either a credit or a debit card.
+- Starting 14th April 2020, card payments can be made only with a debit card

-- When you’re ready to make a deposit, you’ll need to enter your credit card number, cardholder name, expiry date and CVV code to complete the transaction.
+- To deposit, just enter your card number, cardholder name, expiry date and CVV code to complete the transaction

 Making an online casino payment by card is a very quick and simple process preferred by many players.
 This is mostly because cards are widespread and can be used to pay for a lot of other things.